 ABOUT ME (AKA HOW I USE THE ACT OF “MAKING” TO WRITE THE OPTIMISTIC VERSION OF MY LIFE.)

-I’m Moriah — a designer, photographer, and dog mom with Celiac.
+I’m Moriah — a photographer, recipe developer, and dog mom with Celiac.
 I’m both a dog person and an elephant person, but I guess owning pet elephants doesn’t fly in America, so I’m sticking with this for now.

 Mine is a story of hope in the midst of the hard, and creativity in the face of brokenness.
 It’s a constant realization of joy and an undying love of art.
 It’s about making whether I’m at my rock bottom or my mountain top.

 I grew up in New England with adventure-scratched knees, colored pencils, and wild works of my own fiction where I heard my creative voice for the first time.
 At 13 I experienced sudden loss, and grief that triggered an autoimmune disease that has affected the rest of my life.
 I became more introspective, and subsequently poured myself into more artwork, writing, and creative endeavors.

 At 16 I stayed up late building my first blog, redesigning it nearly every day for fun.
 I went to college early with my mind about who I was.
 I made and lost friends, realized I’d outgrown Connecticut, and decided I had no idea what I really wanted anymore.

 At 18 I bought a DSLR and a ticket to Europe where I crossed borders, snapped photos, and learned that the world was more overwhelmingly full of people and stories than I had realized.
 A plane in France eventually brought me back stateside where I knew I needed to make changes and make art.

 Two months later, I was in my little red Jetta, driving across the country to Arizona to become the visually-oriented storyteller I am now.
 ASU taught me design, web development, and all the tools of the trade.
 I live to make and I learned to make for a living.